privacy-scaling-explorations/qdh/README.md

 	-bm 4 \
 	-bv 4
 ```
-> You can find a detailed guide of this step and other MACI commands in the [MACI Demonstration](https://github.com/appliedzkp/maci/tree/master/cli#demonstration) docs.
+You can find a detailed guide of this step and other MACI commands in the [MACI Demonstration](https://github.com/appliedzkp/maci/tree/master/cli#demonstration) docs.

-Once you've deployed MACI, and created an election you should have an output like this:
+Once you've deployed MACI and created an election you should have an output like this:

 ```bash
 MACI: 0x2C2B9C9a4a25e24B174f26114e8926a9f2128FE4